EricDahlvang/BotBuilderSkillsVSIX-V4/src/UncompressedProjectTemplates/EchoSkillBot/README.md

 Bot Framework v4 skills echo sample.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple skill bot that echos message text back to the calling bot.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple skill bot that echos messages back to the calling bot.

 ## Prerequisites